 Euthanasia & End of Life Issues

-Though our top priority, Students for Life of America is not only working to stop abortion in this country.
+Though it is our top priority, Students for Life of America is not only working to stop abortion in our nation.
 We defend all innocent life from unnatural, systematic termination.
-Euthanasia is an increasingly urgent problem in the United States – now so more than ever.
+Unfortunately, that means our work also includes euthanasia, an increasingly urgent problem in the United States.

-Euthanasia is defined as the intentional ending of a person’s life, through direct action (called active euthanasia) or by omission (called passive euthanasia) usually motivated by a mercy for those in great pain or suffering from a terminal illness [1].
-Though that doesn’t make it right.
+Euthanasia is defined as the intentional taking of a person’s life, through direct action (called active euthanasia) or by inaction (called passive euthanasia), usually motivated by a mercy for those in great pain or suffering from a terminal illness [1].
+However, the ends (stopping suffering) don’t justify the means (ending a life).

 Read more about Terri Shiavo here.

 Both euthanasia and abortion are based on a view of people that lacks dignity.
-Pro-lifers view all life as precious, whether it is that of the elderly, the mentally ill, or the preborn.
-Pro-lifers recognize that life is an inalienable right regardless of state recognition.
-Those who call themselves “pro-choice” view life as not inherently valuable, but as a value given to a human being from a human source such as the government (quality of life, etc.).
+The pro-lifer movement views all life as precious and sacred, whether it is that of the elderly, the mentally ill, or preborn children.
+Pro-lifers recognize that life is an inalienable right, regardless of state recognition.

 Voluntary Euthanasia

-Also known as “assisted suicide.”
+This is commonly known as “physician assisted suicide.”
 In such cases, the individual no longer wants to live and enlists the help of a medical professional in either killing them or allowing them to die (ceasing treatment, etc.).
-The most famous example of assisted suicide is that of Dr. Jack Kevorkian’s killing of 130 people5 of whom had no disease detected in autopsy [2].
+The most famous example of assisted suicide is that of Dr. Jack Kevorkian’s killing of 130 people, five of whom had no disease detected in autopsy [2].
 Kevorkian served eight years in prison for second-degree murder.
-However, assisted suicide is now legal in 8 states plus the District of Columbia.
+However, assisted suicide is now legal in ten states plus the District of Columbia.

 States where Assisted Suicide is Legal